-Alas, following this great unveiling and de-scoby-fying of kombucha, I was in a pickle.
-And what does any great thinker do in such a pickle!?
+Alas, following my kombucha de-scoby-fying, I was in a pickle.
+And what does any great thinker do in a kombucha pickle!?
 Drink as much kombucha as possible of course!!!
 Warnings to start small on your kombucha consumption aside!
-I am a regular kombucha aficionado!
-I drink bottles of Kombucha from Whole Foods like it's my job.
-My kombucha has nothing on me!!
-So, two pints down, and oh, Mom wants to try some, great let's both have a glass!, it is not long until the symptoms begin to creep in.
-The probiotics (healthy bacteria & yeast colonies) in my Kombucha managed to take up residence in my gut, shocking the toxins in my body to 'Hail Mary' on outta there!
+I have been a regular kombucha aficionado!
+I drink bottles of Kombucha like it's my job.
+So, two pints down, and oh, Mom wants to try some!
+Great, let's both have a glass!, it is not long until the symptoms begin to creep in.
+The probiotics (healthy bacteria & yeast colonies) in my kombucha took up residence in my gut, shocking the toxins in my body to 'Hail Mary' on outta there!
 In theory that may sound good, or at least not terrible.
 However, when it all gets going at once, the body witnesses symptoms so unpleasant and omnipresent that even my go-to vipassana meditation technique that helps me through all sorts of healing cannot stand up to such a toxic purge!
 Additionally, kombucha raises the alkalinity in your body.
 I once drank highly alkalized water with similar nauseating effect.

 Moral of the story folks--when they say start small with your intake of kombucha, they mean it!
-This ain't no Whole Foods diluted kombucha...
+This ain't no health food store diluted kombucha...
 This is the real deal! and believe you me when I say it is like an electroshock to your toxins.
 And I consider myself a human who eats a nutrient-rich, pesticide-free diet and leads a healthy lifestyle.
 But the stuff coming up and out may have been from years and years ago! yuck.

 So what are the symptoms?
 Nausea, defecation, insane headache primarily on frontal and temporal lobes, body aches--bone, muscle, connective tissue--fever, extreme body temperature fluctuation, slight insomnia (though that may have had to do with my nerves regarding teaching my first 6am yoga class the following morning), loss of appetite, low energy/exhaustion...
 And yes I was experiencing it all at once.

-After trying to sleep it off, no dice, teaching my 6 am class while feeling like garbage, and still feeling the effects the following day, I decided it is time to find a cure!
+After trying to sleep it off--no dice--teaching my 6 am yoga class while feeling like garbage, and still feeling the effects the following day, I decided it is time to find a cure!
 And what exactly is the suggested cure?
 Well according to the trusty internet, if overdose does occur, it will take time for the probiotics to run its course.
-Ah, sit and do nothing well upheaval takes root in every fiber of my being!?
+Ah, sit and do nothing while upheaval takes root in every fiber of my being!?
 Alas, reading on, another option prevails...
-The kombucha people suggest to drink more kombucha!
+The kombucha people suggest drinking more kombucha!
 You have GOT to be kidding me!
 Drink more of the stuff that is trying to kill me!?
-But what did I have to lose, really, at this point?
+But, really, what did I have to lose at this point?
 So I poured a SMALL cup.
 Lo & behold, my headache immediately dissipated.
 My muscles felt a little more themselves.
 Tummy nausea still prevalent but I will take that over the pounding headache and achy body, Wooo!
 It was short-lived relief, however, as the symptoms resumed in their toxic withdrawal only moments later.

-Folks, guess this is what I'm trying to say: Don't be a hero.
+Folks, what I'm trying to say: Don't be a hero.
 Start small on the kombucha life.
-(That includes not brewing 3 jugs at once)...Unless of course you are adequately prepared to bottle in the carbonation.
-Which being prepared for such an undertaking is a mighty fine idea.
+(That includes not brewing 3 jugs at once)...Unless of course you are adequately prepared to bottle in the carbonation & being prepared for such an undertaking is a mighty fine idea.

 And with that, I present you...
 How to brew kombucha!!

-I used 3 separate recipes and they all turned out just fine so it seems to be a forgiving process yielding good results, if you're me.
+I used 3 separate recipes and they all turned out just fine so it seems to be a forgiving process yielding good results.

 4 quarts of water